 In 1967 I was 18 years old.
 I had just left school and expecting to go to university.
 I was on the threshold of becoming an adult, which was exciting and bewildering enough for this working class youth from Birmingham.
 But little did I know that Britain was in the process of unprecedented social and cultural change which would sweep me along with it.

-This summer, 2017, there are many anniversaries being celebrated.
-It is fifty years since the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
+It is now over fifty years since the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
 Fifty years since homosexuality was de-criminalised, Half a century since new laws were introduced promoting equal pay and making racial discrimination unlawful.
 At about this time, censorship was relaxed, abortion made legal and the contraceptive pill became easily available.

 In 1967 we saw massive demonstrations against the war being waged in Vietnam by the USA.
 In a few months time, in May 1968 there would be a near revolution in Paris with other uprisings across the world including Czechoslovakia.
 The British Empire continued the decline it had suffered since the 1940s.

 This blog will be my real time diary from fifty years ago.
 I will attempt to re-imagine what I was doing, thinking, feeling, reading, watching, experiencing at that time.
 I did not keep a diary at the time so I cannot be certain about dates or names in some cases.
 It will be how I remember it, with some hindsight, but I will try not to make things up.
 This is a true story.
 I will only use real names with permission.